 No matter what type of tools you're considering, seek out solutions that will carry your organization into the future.

-"HR teams looking to stay ahead of the curve should incorporate new technologies, such as ... business collaboration systems while keeping an eye on technologies like AR and VR as they evolve," Yekutiel said.
+"HR teams looking to stay ahead of the curve should incorporate new technologies, such as ... employee monitoring software and business collaboration systems while keeping an eye on technologies like AR and VR as they evolve," Yekutiel said.
 "This goes a long way in attracting today and tomorrow's workforce, and enabling teams across the organization to work effectively and increase productivity."

 Additional reporting by Nicole Fallon.